Naevey/Tri-3-Kurtis-Kwan/datastructures.md

 ## What I learned this week/Code Snippets
 Week 2:
   Using OOP form, specifically with classes.
 It is a little confusing, but I think that I am getting the hang of it.
+A little more of Regular Expressions.
   ```
   class Triangle:
     def __init__(self, n): # defines variables